You can find all of the ShardingSphere contributors directly in GitHub’s contribution list.

 A contributor simply means that you take an interest in the project and contribute in some way, ranging from asking questions to providing new features as code patches.
 Contributions can be made in many ways, such as:

-The first step is to get involved.
+The first step towards becoming a contributor is to get involved.
 Dive into the Apache ShardingSphere concept & code, and say hi to the community; offer help, improve docs, complete a newbie ticket or answer a user.
 You may just be surprised how welcoming and open folks are here.
 The more visible and engaged you are in the project, the more fun you will have and the more access you will have to advice and feedback.
 Contributing is fun and beneficial.

 Anyone who contributes to a project in any way is a contributor.
 If you become a valuable contributor to the project, the Project Management Committee (PMC) may invite you to become a committer.